patarapolw/is-meaning-similar/README.md

 # is-meaning-similar

-A simple HTTP server and web interface to check if two phrases have similar meanings using a multilingual sentence transformer model.
+A simple HTTP server to check if two phrases have similar meanings using a multilingual sentence transformer model.
+Also with [example Anki integration.](/anki-template.html)

 ## Features